-6 We choose 11-year periods because we have 55 years of annual data between 1950 and 2004 inclusive.
+5 We choose 11-year periods because we have 55 years of annual data between 1950 and 2004 inclusive.
 This period is long enough to include entire business cycles.
 For sensitivity analysis, we also examine periodicities that are both shorter and longer.

-7 We compare our geographic-based measure of financial remoteness to a variety of more conventional measures of capital mobility in an appendix in the long version of this paper.
-Our measure is consistently correlated with other measures.
-For instance, the popular dummy variable taken from the IMF's Annual Report on Exchange Arrangements and Exchange Restrictions (where unity indicates controls) is positively correlated with financial remoteness.
-However, the correlations are all small, indicating non-trivial measurement error in at least some indicators of capital mobility.
+6 We compare our geographic-based measure of financial remoteness to a variety of more conventional measures of capital mobility in an appendix to an earlier version of this paper.
+The correlations are all small, indicating non-trivial measurement error in at least some indicators of capital mobility.

-8 In practice, we use the top eight debtors; there is a non-trivial gap between these and the remaining countries.
+7 In practice, we use the top eight debtors; there is a non-trivial gap between these and the remaining countries.
 Averaging available CPIS data between 1997 and 2005, these were: the USA; the UK; Germany; France; the Netherlands; Italy; Luxembourg; and Japan, all of whom had at least \$50 billion in average liabilities.

-9 In practice, we use the top ten capital exporters which seem reasonable and account for most gross capital outflows.
+8 In practice, we use the top ten capital exporters which seem reasonable and account for most gross capital outflows.
 For 1994-2004, these were: the UK; the USA; Germany; France; Luxembourg; Ireland; the Netherlands; Japan; Spain; and Belgium.